-Given its widespread practical importance, the role of voice naturalness deserves scientific scrutiny.
-But although many recent studies provide useful empirical insights, we are currently looking at a patchwork rather than a research field.
-This has motivated us to take a step back and reflect on four problems in the present literature: (a) conceptual underspecification, (b) heterogeneous operationalization, (c) lack of exchange between research domains and (d) insufficient anchoring in voice perception theory.
-Our impression is that these problems have so far precluded a systematic understanding of vocal naturalness, impeded visibility to a wider readership, concealed crucial research questions, and led to a divergence between theory and practice.
-In what follows, we will elaborate on each of these problems, before proposing concrete measures to address them.
+Given its widespread practical importance, the role of voice naturalness warrants scientific scrutiny.
+Although many recent studies provide useful empirical insights, the current landscape resembles a patchwork rather than a cohesive research field.
+There are four key issues within the existing literature: (a) conceptual underspecification, (b) heterogeneous operationalization, (c) lack of exchange between research domains, and (d) insufficient anchoring in voice perception theory.
+These challenges have likely precluded a systematic understanding of vocal naturalness, limited visibility to a wider audience, obscured crucial research questions, and led to a divergence between theory and practice.
+The following sections elaborate on each of these problems, before proposing concrete measures to address them.

 Current problems in voice naturalness research